-SFP causes symptoms similar to a severe case of gastroenteritis (inflammation of the digestive tract).
-Symptoms may appear rapidly, sometimes in as little as 30 minutes.
-However, it typically takes up to six hours for symptoms to manifest.
-(CDC, 2006)
+SFP causes symptoms similar to a severe case of gastroenteritis, or inflammation of the digestive tract.
+Symptoms may appear rapidly, sometimes in as little as 30 minutes after you’ve eaten contaminated food.
+But it typically takes up to six hours for symptoms to develop.

 Symptoms of SFP include: